Energinet-DataHub/ARCHIVED-geh-charges/docs/document-type-mappings/rsm-to-cim.md

 # Mapping of RSM to CIM

-## Disclamer
+## Disclaimer

-** Discussion about mappings and naming in the Green Energy Hub is currently ongoing.
+**Discussion about mappings and naming in the Green Energy Hub is currently ongoing.
 This, and the linked documents, are provided as is for historical reference until a new mapping strategy is found.**

 ## Mapping documents